 Supplemental Instruction (SI) is an academic support program utilizing peer-assisted study sessions to help students with traditionally difficult academic courses.
 SI sessions are an opportunity for students to work together with other classmates to compare notes, discuss readings, ask questions, develop organizational tools, and prepare for examinations.

-Supplemental Instruction is offered in the following courses:
+Supplemental Instruction is typically offered in the following courses:

 Biology 110 and 111

-Information about SI meeting dates and times will be provided in class.
+For a current list of courses and session times click here, SI Leader Session Times Information about SI meeting dates and times will also be provided in those classes.

 INTERESTED IN BEING AN SI LEADER?